-Handling Charges, and your forwarding options, are based upon the Royal Mail's size and weight definitions below.
+Handling Charges, and your forwarding options, are based upon the Royal Mail's postal size and weight formats below.

 a letter is... a letter!